browserslist/browserslist/README.md

 [environment variables]: https://en.wikipedia.org/wiki/Environment_variable

-## Custom usage data
+## Custom Usage Data

-If you have a website and want to query against the usage statistics of your site, you can do it.
-First you have to get the usage data:
+If you have a website, you can query against the usage statistics of your site:

-1. Import your Google Analytics data into [caniuse.com].
+1. Import your Google Analytics data into [Can I Use].
    Press `Import…` button in Settings page.
 2. Open browser DevTools on [caniuse.com] add paste this snippet into Console: